-The results in table 13 reveal that, on average, respondents showed agreement with the statement (Mean=3.54, Std.
-Dev=1.565), as assessed by the mean index developed by Kalatya and Moronge (2017).
-Specifically, 43.7%, strongly agreed, 16.9 % strongly disagreed, 7.7 remained neutral, and 16.4% agreed.
+The findings in Table 26 reveal that, on average, respondents showed agreement that their skills influenced their decision to join self-employment (Mean = 3.54, Std.
+Dev = 1.565), as assessed by the mean index developed by Kalatya and Moronge (2017).
+Specifically,43.7%, strongly agreed,16.9 % strongly disagreed,7.7 remained neutral, and 16.4% agreed.

-This Data suggest that a significant proportion of youth who are self-employed hold the believe that skills gained out of school motivated them to become self-employed.
-The mean score of 3.54 show that, on the average, respondents are in agreement with the statement.
-The fact that a substantial majority of respondents, totalling 70.3%, fall into the strongly agree and agree categories emphasizes the idea that many individuals see skills and know how as a significant contributing factor to their decision to pursue self-employment.
+These findings suggest that a significant proportion of youth who are self-employed hold the belief that skills gained out of school motivated them to become self-employed.
+The mean score of 3.54 shows that, on average, respondents are in agreement with the statement.
+The fact that a substantial majority of respondents, totalling 70.3%, fall into the strongly agree and agree categories emphasizes the idea that many individuals see skills and know-how as a significant contributing factor to their decision to pursue self-employment.
 Consequently, these findings point to the prevalence of high skills among young people engaged in self-employment.
-These results align with the research conducted by kabashi (2023) and Szaban (2018) who remarked that skills are indispensable in order to start a new business successfully.
+This finding goes in the same direction as the findings of Alemayehu (2014) and Thompson (2007), who highlighted that individuals with more diversified talents are more likely to engage themselves into self-employment.
+These findings align with the research conducted by kabashi (2023) and Szaban (2018), who remarked that skills are indispensable in order to start a new business successfully.